 When Paul Scholes tried to recreate the Hand of God but f*cked it up

-Despite being seen as the model professional during his Manchester United career, Paul Scholes certainly wasn’t afraid to break the rules to help his side.
+Despite being regarded as the ultimate professional throughout his Manchester United career, Paul Scholes wasn’t afraid to break the rules if it helped his side.

 He picked up 97 yellow cards and four red cards in the Premier League, for starters, and as much as everyone liked to joke he couldn’t tackle, the reality was that Scholes could be a bit of a nasty bastard.